About My Therapy Practice

 Connect

-I offer a complimentary consultation to see if we might be a good fit.
-Please feel free to reach out with any questions or to schedule a time to connect.
+Please feel free to reach out with any questions or to schedule a consultation.

 Business Hours: Monday–Thursday, 9am–6pm; Fridays, 10am–3pm